 In the preparations to move house I have uncovered a photo and meditation on journeying that I wrote about a road near my previous home in Derby ….

-Just around the corner from our house the road turns sharply, sloping steeply into a brief, tree-canopied cutting called 'The Hollow'.
-Half way down is a thatched cottage that is featured in a painting on our wall, the work of a previous vicar of my wife's church, painted in 1886.
+Just around the corner from where we lived, the road turns sharply, sloping steeply into a brief, tree-canopied cutting called ‘The Hollow’.
+Half way down is a thatched cottage that is featured in a painting on our wall, the work of a previous vicar of my wife’s church, painted in 1886.
 Two children are playing in the lane, blithely unaware of being watched from another age.
 For the past five years I have walked the dog down The Hollow almost daily.
-And as the road turns and dips I always feel as if I have stepped from the familiar into a different world - a place of long lived memory, of some wildness, of secrets.
+And as the road turns and dips I always feel as if I have stepped from the familiar into a different world – a place of long lived memory, of some wildness, of secrets.

 But I knew no more.

 Then some months ago I discovered Robert MacFarlane’s The Wild Places*.
 It is a fascinating and beautifully written personal journey, seeking out the last wild places in the British Isles – ‘an alternative map to set alongside the road atlas’.
 He goes to woods, islands, moors, tors, estuaries, mountains and, there is it, ‘Hollows’.
 Quite unexpectedly I am reading about this strangely atmospheric lane in the midst of suburban Derby.
 ‘Hollows’ or ‘Holloways’ apparently come from the